alexander-scott/Enhanced-Trigger-Box/README.md

 #### Component Fields

+ReferenceType:- This is how you will provide the response access to a specific gameobject.
+You can either use a reference, name or use the gameobject that collides with this trigger box.

 Message Target:- This is the gameobject on which the below function is called on.

+Message Target Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find())

 Message Function Name:- This is the function which is called on the above gameobject.